MissionBio/mosaic/README.md

 - The easiest way to start is by going through the available [vignettes.](https://github.com/MissionBio/vignettes)

-- You can also read through the [documentation](https://missionbio.github.io/mosaic/) to learn about the full extent of it's capabalities.
+- You can also read through the [documentation](https://missionbio.github.io/mosaic/) to learn about the full extent of it's capabilities.